 Task force commander, Capt.
 Wayne Robertson, said in 2015 that his force would focus more on restricting the spread of heroin.
-The opioid epidemic left many Alabamans with an addiction to prescription opioids.
-Following crackdowns on painkillers, thousands turned to heroin (a cheaper, more potent alternative).
-While the seizures of marijuana dropped by half between 2016 and 2017, pharmaceutical seizures have increased four-fold and heroin confiscations increased twelve-fold.
+The Opioid epidemic left many Alabamans with an addiction to prescription Opioids.
+Following crackdowns on painkillers, thousands turned to Heroin (a cheaper, more potent alternative).
+While the seizures of Marijuana dropped by half between 2016 and 2017, pharmaceutical medication and Heroin confiscations have increased four-fold and twelve-fold respectively.

-Heroin has also been used as a “cutting agent” in ecstasy pills popular among college students.
+Heroin has also been used as a “cutting agent” in Ecstasy pills popular among college students.
 Injection use of the drug has led to an increase in Hepatitis C and HIV in the state.
 In early 2018, the state senate narrowly passed a bill out of committee that would open needle exchange programs.
 Though heavily contested in Alabama, needle exchange programs have been shown to reduce drug use by half.
-Also, data shows 80% go on to rehab services.

 In 2017, the WANTF seized 426 grams of LSD; in 2016, they seized zero grams.